ONLINE HELP

 • Creating the window

-• Creating controls
+• Creating the controls

 • Opening the form from the list of products

-• Creating and modifying a product
+• Editing a product

-• Modifying the product form
+• Opening the product form from the Action Bar

-• Creating a new product
+• Adding a product

 • Using the camera and displaying an image